Philosophy (PHIL-SHU)

 Typically offered every other year

 Compare a sighted person with a blindsighted person, who has no experience of a visual stimulus, but nevertheless registers its presence in unconscious processing.
 Does the sighted person have more justification for believing that a visual stimulus is present?
 Compare a visual experience with a visual imagining.
 Does the visual experience have a distinctive kind of phenomenal character?
 If so, does such phenomenal character help explain how the experience justify beliefs?
 In this course, we will survey a few features of perceptual experiences that might explain their ability to justify beliefs, including phenomenal character, content, and etiology.
 We will also consider the epistemological significance of a range of perceptual phenomena, such as cognitive penetration and perceptual learning.
-Prerequisite: Writing as Inquiry
+Prerequisite: You must have completed at least one introductory course in philosophy.
+Fulfillment: Humanities Advanced elective.

 Grading: Ugrd Shanghai Graded